lopezdsr/sql-query/sqlref/sql_reference.md

 <img style="max-width: 450px;" usemap="#showTablesImgMap" alt="syntax diagram for show tables command" src="./diagrams/showTables-8ece06742e7958194e44a9b019792742.svg" />
 </div>

-Returns the list of the defined tables in the catalog.
-The `LIKE` option allows to filter for a given pattern. `*` can be used as wildcard character.
+Returns the list of the defined tables and views in the catalog.
+The `LIKE` option allows to filter for a given pattern.
+Use `*` as wildcard character.

 ```sql
 -- returns all defined tables in the catalog for this instance